dwij2812/Accord-Checkout/README.md

 6. The App will now start and the PORT where the app will listen will be printed in the terminal.
 7. To access the app use the address: `http://[HOST_SERVER_IP_ADDRESS]:[PORT_NUMBER]` with any web browser.
 8. Use Signup Option to create New Users and to make a user as the administrator use MongoDB Compass and Navigate to **inventory_system** database **Users** collection and set the isAdmin field to True in the corresponding Document to the intended user.
-9. App Logs can be founds in the logs folder once the app is running.
+9. App logs can be found in the logs folder once the application is running.
+10. Also for viewing logs in real-time we are using winston logger in the application terminal to display all the requests and also colorize it to show the severity and the types of errors.